KooEeVee/24dbwebapp/README.md

 * Hide publish button if quiz is published
 * [x]List quizzes newest first on admin page
 * Fix question and option order when showing quizzes
-* Internal Server Error when palying as not loggedin
+* Internal Server Error when playing as not loggedin
 * Loggedin users can play a quiz only once
 * [x]Add cancel buttons to forms
-* Message no quizes yet on admin page
+* [x]Message no quizzes yet on admin page
 * Add your answers to quiz result page
 * Messages according to the result on the result page